swkeever/skies.dev/src/content/gatsby-next-cra/index.md

 search results.

-Assuming SEO is not a priority, CRA is just so easy to get up and running and has a great developer experience. so it could be a great option.
+Assuming SEO is not a priority, CRA is just so easy to get up and running and has a great developer experience, so it could be a great option.
 However, if you want to build a site that is easier for web crawlers to index your webpage, then you might want to look at either Gatsby or Next.